• Skip to primary navigation

 Texting is a thing now

 More recruiters are reaching out to candidates through text messages.
-This is a good compromise for them and for you.
+This is a good solution for them and for you.
 You can respond when it is more convenient for you and the important message won’t get lost in your email so you’ll respond sooner.

 Just make sure you use professional language and grammar (no text abbreviations or emojis!).